-Recently, two dear friends surprised me by taking me to dinner at Nusr-Et Steakhouse Las Vegas, the Strip-side outpost of the #SaltBae restaurant empire that’s located in the dining and entertainment district known as The Park; and I couldn’t believe how delicious it was.
+Recently, two dear friends surprised me by taking me to dinner at Nusr-Et Steakhouse Las Vegas, the Strip-side outpost of the #SaltBae restaurant empire located in the dining and entertainment district known as The Park.
+I couldn’t believe how delicious it was.

-But let me back up, for a moment.
-If by this point you haven’t heard of the #SaltBae, you’ve either flunked social media or been in a coma.
-Nusret Gökçe, the Turkish butcher-cum-restaurateur who has been so hashtag-christened, became an international Internet sensation in 2017, on the wings of countless memes and clips depicting his signature method of seasoning meat, wherein he holds his arm in the shape of a “Z” and sprinkles the grains of salt onto his forearm from which they then cascade down to his elbow and onto the steak.
+But let me back up for a moment.
+If you haven’t heard of the #SaltBae by this point, you’ve either flunked social media or been in a coma.
+Nusret Gökçe, the Turkish butcher-cum-restaurateur who has been so hashtag-christened, became an international Internet sensation in 2017 on the wings of countless memes and clips depicting his signature method of seasoning meat, wherein he holds his arm in the shape of a “Z” and sprinkles the grains of salt onto his forearm from which they then cascade down to his elbow and onto the steak.

-If I’m being completely frank, I dismissed the whole phenomenon as Internet hype and thought nothing else about it.
+I dismissed the phenomenon as Internet hype and thought nothing else about it.
 Meanwhile, his chain of luxury steakhouses, Nusr-Et—a portmanteau of his name and the Turkish word for meat—has grown to include 19 locations throughout Europe, the Middle East, and the US, as much known for their excess (gold leaf-covered steaks!) and outrageous pricing as for their devoted celebrity following.

-As you might therefore imagine, when I first found out where we were going, I was a bit trepidatious.
-Besides my feelings about whether social media acclaim equals quality, I’m not a huge fan of Wagyu (as it’s so rich that I’m invariably full after a few bites); but I figured that even if the food was lousy, time with these two is always a treat, so I knew it’d be fun.
+As you might imagine, when I first found out where we were going, I was a bit trepidatious.
+Besides my feelings about whether social media acclaim equals quality, I’m not a massive fan of Wagyu (as it’s so rich that I’m invariably full after a few bites), but I figured that even if the food was lousy, time with these two is always a treat, so I knew it’d be fun.

 What I didn’t expect were the incredible flavors, tastes, and textures of the food that awaited us.
 Nor Nusr-Et Las Vegas’ charming and knowledgeable staff and management, who ensured that every aspect of our meal was memorable.

 Remember those “Beef.
 It’s What’s for Dinner” ads from the early ‘90s?
-Well, apparently that struck a chord with Chef Gökçe because this might be the least vegan-friendly restaurant on the Strip.
+Well, that struck a chord with Chef Gökçe because this might be the least vegan-friendly restaurant on the Strip.
 (Is vegan-hostile a thing?)
-Needless to say, each of us had some sort of beef dish as an entrée, including the Lokum (7oz. of sliced mustard-marinated Wagyu tenderloin), the SALTBAE Wagyu Burger (a 7oz. burger with caramelized onion, cheese, and French fries), and the SALTBAE Tomahawk (a 39oz. highly marbled, mustard-marinated Wagyu bone-in ribeye).
+Each of us had some sort of beef dish as an entrée, including the Lokum (7oz. of sliced mustard-marinated Wagyu tenderloin), the SALTBAE Wagyu Burger (a 7oz. burger with caramelized onion, cheese, and French fries), and the SALTBAE Tomahawk (a 39oz. highly marbled, mustard-marinated Wagyu bone-in ribeye).

 The Lokum might well be the most tender presentation of meat I’ve ever had.
-At one point I declared it to be succulent, causing one of my friends to look at me skeptically and say “Succulent?”
+At one point, I declared it to be succulent, causing one of my friends to look at me skeptically and say, “Succulent?”
 So, I quickly sliced him a piece and put it in front of him.
 “How would you describe it, then?”
 I asked.
-Before he had even finished chewing, he was already vigorously nodding his agreement.
-Small wonder, then, that “lokum” is the Turkish word for the candy we know as Turkish Delight; because a Turkish delight is exactly what it is.
+Before he had even finished chewing, he vigorously nodded his agreement.
+Small wonder, then, that “lokum” is the Turkish word for the candy we know as Turkish Delight because a Turkish delight is exactly what it is.

-IF you’re a burger person, then you’ll be head-over-heels for the SALTBAE Wagyu Burger.
+If you’re a burger person, then you’ll be head-over-heels for the SALTBAE Wagyu Burger.
 The onions really made it sing, and it was cooked perfectly.
-NOTE: Due to the high level of marbling in Wagyu, we ordered everything one notch up from what our normal preferences are, and it worked beautifully.
-Thus, a Wagyu burger ordered medium-well, comes out tasting as though it were medium.
+NOTE: Due to the high level of marbling in Wagyu, we ordered everything one notch up from our normal preferences, and it worked beautifully.
+Thus, a Wagyu burger ordered medium-well comes out tasting as though it were medium.

 Nusr-Et only offers one dessert, the restaurant’s signature Baklava.
-Made at a bakery in Gaziantep—a Turkish city about a half-hour outside of Istanbul that is renowned for its pistachios—the Baklava is flown in, daily.
+Made at a bakery in Gaziantep—a Turkish city about a half-hour outside of Istanbul renowned for its pistachios—the Baklava is flown in daily.
 But what really elevates this pastry, besides a tableside presentation reminiscent of Benihana, are the thick slabs of Marash Ice Cream placed inside.
-Made from goat’s milk, the ice cream has a thick, custardy feel, and the result is an utterly decadent dessert.
+Made from goat’s milk, the ice cream has a thick, custardy feel, resulting in an utterly decadent dessert.
 [Watch a clip of the tableside presentation of our Baklava at Nusr-Et Las Vegas]

 We enjoyed ogling the cognac cart (all of those Lalique and Baccarat bottles make me happy) but were more in the mood for what we encountered on the tequila cart; and (after a bit of deliberation) two of us opted for the Clase Azul Mezcal Durango while the third chose to try the Clase Azul Tequila Ultra, an extra añejo.
 I thought the mezcal was lovely but found the extra añejo so strong that a mere kiss of it on my lips was enough to give me a buzz while causing some new hairs to sprout on my chest (but sadly, not on the top of my head).